open-life-science/ols-9/.github/ISSUE_TEMPLATE/ols-9-organiser-issue.md

 - OpenReview for applications (Learn how to recruit reviewers in open review (video)
 - Share written tutorial for cohort call facilitators (in-call facilitators and transcription checkers)
 - Use Restream for graduations (to stream both to otter.ai and to YouTube from Zoom).
-- Create bitly links for each cohort call (linked to planning sheet)
+- Create Bitly links for each cohort call (linked to the planning sheet)
 - How to create the certificates of completion using Inkscape (at the end of the cohort)

 # Set Up Relevant documents/forms